The Math of Portugal Golden Visa Fund Fees: Why '1.5%' Rarely Means 1.5%

 To address that, some datasets extract fee terms into consistent categories (management, performance, entry/exit, operating fees, other charges) and label each term based on disclosure quality ("disclosed," "not disclosed," "conflicting"), alongside a date of verification.

-One example is the fee comparison tool published by funds.movingto.com, which compiles fee categories across Portugal Golden Visa-eligible funds and pairs the table with a transparent "all-in cost" framework and an explicit methodology.
+The real-data snapshot above comes from the same public Movingto dataset used by the fee comparison tool on funds.movingto.com.
+That dataset compiles fee categories across Portugal Golden Visa fund-route profiles and pairs the table with a transparent fixed-fee and "all-in cost" framework.

 The important part isn't the calculator — it's the rules: what's included, what's excluded, and how missing disclosures are handled.